IBM/AI-on-Power-Level3/docs/Lab3/lab3-hands-on-guide.md

     That's a decent explanation of the SQL query!

 8. Let's try one more example.
-Here I give it 2 conditions to match in the query.
+Here I give it 2 conditions to match in the query.<br>
    NOTE: You don't have to repeat the whole schema in the prompt.
 LLMs can remember context.

      ```